deweechi/cdvuepress/docs/README.md

 ---

 ::: slot aboutme
 Hello, my name is Chip DeWeese.
 Thank you for visiting my corner on the web.
-I am a Web developer with over 25 years of IT experience.
-I have done work for multiple companies including: JPMORGANCHASE, Mars, Blue Cross Blue Shield and DuPont.
+I am a Web consultant with over 25 years of IT experience.
+I have done work for multiple companies including JPMORGANCHASE, Mars, Blue Cross Blue Shield, and DuPont.
 I love working with the Jamstack.
-I have worked with React and Angular but Vue is my preference.
+I have worked with React and Angular but Vue is my current preference.

-I love woodworking, particularly wood turning.
-Having multiple outlets for expressing creativity helps keep me away from the computer chair.
+I love woodworking, particularly woodturning.
+Having another outlet for expressing creativity helps keep me from being in the computer chair full time.

 In December 2004 I was diagnosed with stage 2 colon cancer.
-After surgery and some chemotherapy, I count myself as a 15+ year survivor.
+I am a survivor.
+I like to participate in charitable events that raise money for cancer centered organizations.
+I have spoken about my experience at these events and I like to donate my woodworking for fundraising raffles.
 I had cancer, but cancer never had me!
 My scars are proof that I was stronger than cancer and I won.

+My wife and I are currently looking to relocate back down to the Delaware area.
+If you know of an opportunity in that area I would love to hear from you!

 :::